vmware-archive/react-starter/README.md

 [![Build Status](https://travis-ci.org/pivotal-cf/react-starter.svg?branch=master)](https://travis-ci.org/pivotal-cf/react-starter)

-React Starter is a `Hello World` project with much of the tooling in place you would need for a fully-featured React application.
+React Starter is a todoApp project with much of the tooling in place you would need for a fully-featured React application.

 ## Getting Started